JJ/hoborg/text/text.md

 *revise*

 So this is what you hobos do, right?
-Sit around the fire in this rail yard...
-Jungle?
+Sit around the fire in this railyard... jungle?
 How come you call this a jungle?
 It's a rail switchyard!
 OK, jungle.
 And you tell tall tales around the fire, right?
-And you want to
+And you want to hear mine?
-hear mine?
 OK, Duke, I owe you.
 So here it goes.

 What do you mean, Gummy?
 It's the plain truth.
 I will tell it to you exactly like it happened.
 Yes, sir, I'm sure, what are you, a fuckin' people's court?
 Do I have to take the oath or what?

 Alright, then.
-This is the real story of how I came to be in the possession of Manuel the Man-Made Man starts in Mobile, which is only fitting, given the circus obsession with phrases with words that all start the same.
-Mobile, yes, time ago it was in Alabama, but now is  a rough and tumble harbor town close to the border of the United All Races People's Republic of Florida.
-That's a pretty long name for a place that starts at Pascagoula in the
-West and and goes no further
-than Brunswick in the East, if only our people  have their way.
+This is the real story of how I came to be in the possession of Manuel the Man-Made Man.
+It starts in Mobile, which is only fitting, given the circus obsession with phrases with words that all start the same.
+Mobile, yes, time ago it was in Alabama, but now it is a rough and tumble harbor town close to the border of the United All Races People's Republic of Florida.
+That's a pretty long name for a place that starts at Pascagoula in the West and and goes no further than Brunswick in the East, if only our people have their way.
 Which they will, I have no doubt as a loyal citizen of the Republic.
-Every dawning day brings new brothers to our new republic, brothers of all races, creeds and dispositions.
+Every dawning day brings new brothers to our new republic.
+Brothers of all races, creeds and dispositions.

 OK, you all know that, no hooting, on with the story.
 But you all reckon now I'm a loyal Republic citizen, ain't I?

 So.
 It was early winter, but the weather was still sunny and mild.
-I was walking in the docks, as I was wont to do.
-The air was clear and I could see ships docking and leaving,
-ships from all our sister nations of the world, Spain, Cuba, Colombia, Puerto Rico, but also from not-so-friendly places who decided the buck needn't stop here and had resumed trade as soon as the smoke from the Freedom War settled down and become the smoke of the smokestacks built during the Planazo, formerly unfriendly places like
+I was walking along the docks, as I was wont to do.
+The air was clear and I could see ships docking and leaving, ships from all our sister nations of the world, Spain, Cuba, Colombia, Puerto Rico, but also from not-so-friendly places who decided the buck needn't stop here and had resumed trade as soon as the smoke from the Freedom War settled down and become the smoke of the smokestacks built during the Planazo.
+Formerly unfriendly places like
 the imperialist United Kingdom, the Austrohungarian Empire, those bohunks...
 The air swarmed also with the airships about to dock or leave from the airship port, the Spanish clover-fronted ones, the elegant Cubans, even the odd bulky and slumbering American, you could just spend the whole day looking at them, slowly realizing they were no longer in the place you had first spotted them, in the middle of a cloud, or watching them appearing nose first from the middle of another.
 Yes, Gummy, they do look like that sometimes.
 If that's what you're thinking about.
 Which you, no doubt, are.

 I was there, looking up and down while strolling alongside the docks, minding my own business, which was precisely what I was looking for at that early moment of the day.
-I needed a hire, was looking to work for somebody who needed a quick mind and a strong pair of arms, but meanwhile I kept dodging the sun and keeping myself in the shade, because the sun made  my clothes too warm for comfort.
+I needed a hire, was looking to work for somebody who needed a quick mind and a strong pair of arms, but meanwhile I kept dodging the sun, keeping myself in the shade, because the sun made my clothes too warm for comfort.
 What was it?
 Big Winter?
 Winter's younger brother?
 Rvfo Cuse or Rakko,  can't tell,  even less so now that all months have changed their names and places to something that does not have gods or umpirators or unpopular names and reminds us of our brothers that were here before we arrived.
 But it's always little this or big that or whatever berry, so...
 It's Otowosk-rakko now, right?
 Otowoskuce, you say, Gummy?
 Can't be Ehole, Captain no way, not so cold...
 Well, you see, people no longer know the month they are in.
 Not that most of us had ever cared, anyways.
 And not that I have a grudge with that, either.
 It's all for the greater good of the Republic, ain't it?
 Keeping capitalists names out of the Republic and putting the names the great spirit of the people gave them.
 Whatever.

 So, sunny it was and I was walking in the shade.
 OK?
 Don't say I keep repeating myself, you don't stop whining and yawning!
-Here comes what happened then: these two dandy types came up to me from the sea shore, maybe they had alighted from a ship, maybe from one of the airships that had landed a bit farther up the docks, they were dressed to the nines and sweating as if they were going to melt right there and then.
-Sticking out as a sore thumb, if you ask me, no way to walk in this place crying "Mug me."
+Here comes what happened then: these two dandy types came up to me from the sea shore, maybe they had alighted from a ship, maybe from one of the airships that had landed a bit farther up the docks.
+They were dressed to the nines and sweating as if they were going to melt right there and then.
+Sticking out like a sore thumb, if you ask me, no way to walk in this place crying "Mug me."
 Adding insult to injury they were also yelling "I'm a capitalist pig."
 But I was minding my own business, which was for the time being not related to those guys, but could be.

 No, Gummy, they were quiet, not even talking to each other.
 But they had their eyes set on me and their walk was taking them towards me.